Also known as

 Fish Mint, Fish Leaf, Lizard Tail, Heartleaf, Fishwort, Bishop's Weed

-Its a herbaceous perennial plant.
+Houttuynia cordata is a herbaceous perennial plant from the Saururaceae family.
 Makes a great use for ground cover for pond/water garden margins, bog gardens and moist borders.
-‘Chameleon’ synonymous with ‘Variegata’ and ‘Tricolor’ which features green leaves variegated with shades of red, pink, yellow and/or cream on bright red stems.
+The cultivars ‘Chameleon’, ‘Variegata’ and ‘Tricolor’ are synonymous, featuring green leaves variegated with shades of red, pink, yellow and/or cream on bright red stems.
 Used in traditional medicinal purposes and also used in culinary.

 The leaves and young shoots are harvested in the spring when about 8cm long.